SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 ## Setting up build tools

 Please see the general build instructions for a list of tools you need to install in your WSL Linux environment.
-As a special exception you should _not_ install QEMU in the Linux environment and instead use the instructions from the next section to set up QEMU on your host system.

 ## Setting up QEMU